birdiebnl/rtlsdr-wsprd/README.md

 This is a fork of Guenael rtlsdr-wsprd, where I'm trying to make an option to schedule band switches.

 So please use https://github.com/Guenael/rtlsdr-wsprd if you want a working WSPRD.

 If you want an experimental version with scheduled band switching this might be the version you want to try.

+Also tried to daemonize this version, so it runs in the background, and can be started using init.d or systemd

 # rtlsdr-wsprd -- WSPR daemon for RTL receivers